-Stroll along the full 2,000 metre length of the Promenade and you'll pass a variety of Aberystwyth's sights and landmarks, from the harbour and marina in the south to the busy main beach and Constitution Hill at the northern end.
+Stroll along the full 2,000 metre length of the 'Prom' and you'll pass a variety of Aberystwyth's sights and landmarks, from the harbour and marina in the south to the busy main beach and Constitution Hill at the northern end.

-Completed in the early 1900s, New Promenade begins at the Pier and then winds tightly around the edge of the castle grounds, passing the war memorial, St Michael's Church and the Old College.
+Completed in the early 1900s, New Promenade begins at the pier and then winds tightly around the edge of the castle grounds, passing the war memorial, St Michael's Church and the Old College.

 South of the castle, guest houses and private homes line this quieter stretch of seafront.
 There's also the large expanse of South Beach and the harbour, developed in the 1990s to include a new marina.

-& New Promenade
+Marine Terrace & New Promenade

 Jogging or walking along the Prom?
 Useful reference points: